rohit-chouhan/pysql/README.md

 ```
 ### Manual Execute Query
 ------------
-To execute manual SQL Query to use this method.
+To execute manual SQL Query using this method.
 ##### Syntex Code -
 ```python
 pysql.query(connector_object,your_query)